What is a headless CMS?

 The benefits of a headless CMS are immediate and compelling:

-- Instead of having to implement multiple, parallel content management system instances, e.g., to support web and mobile channels, a single headless CMS instance can serve unlimited digital channels.
+- Instead of implementing multiple, parallel content management system instances, e.g., to support web and mobile channels, a single headless CMS instance can serve unlimited digital channels.

-- A single source of content, such as a product description for an online catalog, can automatically adapt to its publishing environment and present itself optimally for its destination.
+- A single content source, such as a product description for an online catalog, can automatically adapt to its publishing environment and present itself optimally for its destination.

 - The separation of code and content in a headless CMS makes life easier for content editors, who can ignore the code and exclusively focus on the content they are responsible for.

 - Developers, meanwhile, can use all the latest tools and frameworks to bring content experiences to life on any modern platform without being locked into a proprietary language or other limitations of a particular content management system.

 - Content delivered via APIs is significantly easier to integrate, manipulate, and distribute, reducing the time it takes to create content-driven experiences, including sites and apps.

 Ever since leading analyst firms identified the headless CMS trend (such as Forrester's report, "The Forrester Wave for Content Management Systems 2023"), enterprises and their IT departments have taken note.
 While many websites continue to be well served by the traditional CMS architecture, digital business leaders want to benefit from the improved time to market, the compelling economics, and overall efficiencies that headless content management systems offer.

 The headless CMS approach is quickly becoming a crucial component of the new Digital Experience Platforms (DXPs) generation.
 DXPs go significantly beyond web content management to create rich, engaging experiences for audiences across a multitude of channels.
 And what WYSIWYG (“What You See Is What You Get”) was to the CMS of the 90s, the headless CMS has become for DXPs and future generations of content management.